 Why do we delay certain tasks until the very last minute?
 Or worse yet, why do we entirely avoid doing a task that should take precedence over other tasks?
 Why do we lack discipline, motivation, organisation, and become easily distracted?
 It is estimated a high number of us are procrastinators.
 It’s quite a troubling phenomenon and I wouldn’t be surprised if in some ways it contributes to UK’s ‘productivity puzzle’.
 Here are some of the reasons as to why we delay action:

-Lack of meaningful goal: if the goal is not perceived as meaningful or important, or the task is not seen to contribute to a bigger picture then it is likely distractions and boredom will kick in and actions will be dropped from the list.
+- Lack of meaningful goals: if the goal is not perceived as meaningful or important, or the task is not seen to contribute to a bigger picture then it is likely distractions and boredom will kick in and actions will be dropped from the list.

 “We are what we repeatedly do.
 Excellence, then, is not an act, but a habit” (Aristole)

 If you know yourself to be quite the procrastinator, and do indeed have a survey action plan to write and act on, there are things you can do to certainly go from serious procrastinating to proactivity.
 Before acting however, there is a responsibility for senior leaders to be on board and treat this with a sense of urgency.
 This involves senior leaders communicating clearly why it is important and demonstrating the commitment the organisation will be making.
 Without the right influence and leadership buy in, no amount of action planning will work.

 Half the work is done if senior leaders are on board and following some of the thoughts below will help you executive that plan perfectly.